cchitsiang/awesome-stars/topics.md

 ## api

+- [gabotechs/signway](https://github.com/gabotechs/signway) - Bring the power of pre-signed URLs to your apps.
+Signway is a gateway for redirecting ephimeral signed URLs to the requested API
 - [getezy/ezy](https://github.com/getezy/ezy) - 🔥 GUI client for gRPC/gRPC-Web
 - [lkurzyniec/netcore-boilerplate](https://github.com/lkurzyniec/netcore-boilerplate) - Boilerplate of API in .NET 7
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.